 This is not to suggest that Christ doesn't discuss satan, the demons, and what gets translated as "evil" spirits."
 That topic is covered in this article.
 However, we instantly get closer to his teaching if we simply change the "evil spirits" to "worthless spirits."
 Christ use of the term "satan" is untranslated Aramaic meaning "adversary" or "opposition".
 In the story of Job, satan was not a name but the description of the role of a servant of God whose job it is to test Job.

 In other parts of the Gospel, people are described as “evil” but, because poneros is almost always used.
 This changes the meaning from the way the Gospel is normally read, especially since the word's "oppressed by toil" meaning often fits better than its "worthless" meaning.
-For example, in Mat 7:11, Christ says: “If you then, being evil, know how to give good gifts unto your children..etc.”
+For example, in Matthew 7:11, Christ says: “If you then, being evil, know how to give good gifts unto your children..etc.”
 This sounds like a condemnation of humanity or at least his opponents as evil.
 However, a more accurate reading would be “You, being oppressed by toil, know how to give good gifts to your children…etc.” Christ isn’t condemning our moral nature as much as recognizing our burdens and limitations.

 Is Anomia Iniquity?

-Another Greek word used by Christ is also related to these ideas.
+Another Greek word used by Jesus is also related to these ideas.
 This is anomia, which means "lawless", "lawless conduct," and "the negation of law."
 In the KIV, this word is usually translated as "inequity," but it doesn't mean a lack of equality or anything like it.
 In other translations, it appears as "lawlessness."
 However, when appearing with words about acting this way, we also see "evil doers."

 It is the negative, female form of the masculine word, nomos, which means "anything assigned", "a usage", "custom", "law", "ordinance," or "that which is a habitual practice."
 It is the basis of the English words "norm" and "normal."
 However, in the KJV, this is usually translated as "the law" referring to the law of Moses.